vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 the four files above to a new folder or run from the directory `generic_builder`.

-## Making Inputs to PRIG
+## Making Inputs to SPRInG

-`inputsforpsfgen.inp` is a sample input file containing all the input keywords to PRIG.
-We will look at the keywords in detail in the *PRIG Keywords* section.
-For running PRIG, use:
+`inputsforpsfgen.inp` is a sample input file containing all the input keywords to SPRInG.
+We will look at the keywords in detail in the *SPRInG Keywords* section.
+For running SPRInG, use:

 ```python
 python genconf.py <filename>